itzmeanjan/highway/README.md

 For emitting event of aforementioned form, we need to hold some state in `Highway` on **C1**.

-> Think of `Highway` on **C1** as a gateway to send message to outer world, where some outer world entity will pick it up, get it signed by majority of oracle network & send it to recipient chain's `Highway`, which will in turn attempt to verify it.
+> Think of `Highway` on **C1** as a gateway to send message to outer world, where some outer world entity will pick it up, get it signed by majority of oracle network & send it to recipient chain's `Highway`, which will attempt to verify it.

 For each dApp, on any possible chain _( != **C1** )_, to which any application on **C1** might ever want to send message, we're keeping some state using following data structure